Hungerball

-Hungerball is a football-based hybrid sport played in New Zealand, Australia, Canada and the UK.
+Hungerball is a proprietary football-based hybrid sport played in New Zealand, Australia, and the United States.
+Hungerball is played in the exclusive inflatable Hungerball arena.

 Hungerball is governed by Hungerball Federation Inc, is registered with the WIPO and is trademarked in countries across the world.

 Elements

 Hungerball is played inside an inflatable, fully enclosed arena, with six small goals.

 In line with FIFA's age guidelines, the footballs used are relative to the age of the players.

 The game consists of six players, all defending one goal each.
 One ball is used and players cannot use their hands.

 Origin

 Hungerball was created in Auckland, New Zealand.
 It is based on a game the co-founder and psychologist, Andu Iordache played as a child in Romania, all-in-all, where children played a football game on the street until there was only one person left.

 The name Hungerball was created by Andu's son and Hungerball's co-founder Toma Iordache.
-It comes from the game's aim of improving participants' hunger for possession of the ball while also referencing The Hunger Games.
+It comes from the game's aim of improving participants' hunger for possession of the ball.

 Hungerball is called Hia Pōro in te reo Māori.